Maryland Subtractions from Income

 - Payments received from the State of Maryland under Title 12 Subtitle 2 of the Real Property Article (relocation and assistance payments).

-- Up to $5,000 of military retirement income received by a qualifying individual during the tax year.
+- Up to $5,000 of military retirement income received by a qualifying individual if the taxpayer has not yet attained the age of 65: or up to $10,000 of military retirement income received by a qualifying individual if the taxpayer is age 65 or over.
 To qualify, you must have been a member of an active or reserve component of the armed forces of the United States, an active duty member of the commissioned corps of the Public Health Service, the National Oceanic and Atmospheric Administration, or the Coast and Geodetic Survey, a member of the Maryland National Guard, or the member’s surviving spouse or ex-spouse.

 - Up to $2,500 per contract purchased for advanced tuition payments made to the Maryland Prepaid College Trust and a maximum of $2,500 per taxpayer per beneficiary for the total of all amounts contributed to investment accounts for same beneficiary under the Maryland College Investment Plan and the Maryland Broker-Dealer College Investment Plan.
 See Administrative Release 32.

 - Any income of an individual that is related to tangible or intangible property that was seized, misappropriated or lost as a result of the actions or policies of Nazi Germany towards a Holocaust victim.
 For additional information contact the Revenue Administration Division.